esnmrdi/sustainabilitydefinition/README.md

 # sustainability-definition
-A few pieces of python code for manipulating survey data on sustainability definition
+A study to produce a universal up-to-date definition for sustainability